pgmjah/blitz/README.md

 ## Changelog

+* 0.0.13 - Fixed but with buzz in position.

 * 0.0.12 - Added user's buzz in position to status message.

 * 0.0.11 - Changed order of error checking for username first.